-Study of the geologic history of the earth, including the chronological development of major continental features, the interpretation of earth history from rock records, and the evolutionary development of plant and animal life.
+Study of the geologic history of the earth including the chronological development of major continental features, the interpretation of earth history from rock records, and the evolutionary development of plant and animal life.

-150 Man and His Geologic Environment 3 Units UC
+150 Man and His Geologic Environment

-Introduction to the interrelationships among geologic processes, earth materials, and man, emphasizing population, geologic hazards (landslides, mudflows, earthquakes, volcanism, etc.), mineral fuels and resources and the geologic impact of their extraction, and other problems of a geologic nature related to massive urbanization.
-Emphasis will be placed on case studies within California.
+Introduction to the interrelationships among geologic processes, earth materials, and man, emphasizing population, geologic hazards (landslides, mudflows, earthquake, volcanism, etc.), mineral fuels and resources and the geologic impact of their extraction, and other problems of a geologic nature related to massive urbanization.
+Emphasis will be placed on case studies within California

-160 Geology Laboratory 1 Unit UC
+160 Geology Laboratory 1 Unit UC, CSU, Associate Degree Applicable

 Prerequisite or Corequisite: Any course in Geology.
-Laboratory: 3 hours per week

-Laboratory to accompany various Geology courses in order to complete the laboratory science requirement.
+Laboratory to accompany various Geology courses in order to complete the laboratory science requirement

-170ABC Geologic History of the Great Basin 1 Unit UC
+170ABC Geologic History of the Great Basin 1 Unit